lqs4188980/lqs4188980.github.io/_posts/2015-01-11-leetcode-summary.markdown

 Permutations

 + Abstraction: Mathematic
 + We build new permutation by add the new element to available insert point of each old permutation.

+Rotate Image

++ Abstraction: Array manipulation
++ Use start and end set boundary, use i and j to track

+Anagrams

++ Abstraction: Anagram basic usage.
+As a signature(key).

+Pow(x, n)

++ Abstraction: Divide & Conquer.
++ Divide pow(x, n) into two pow(x, n / 2); Assume, v = pow(x, n / 2), if n % 2 == 0, return v * v; else, return v * v * x.

 <hr />